ExhaustP1pe/ExhaustPipe/README.md

 - 👋 Hi, I’m @ExhaustPipe >:]
-- 👀 I’m interested in art, Programming and Graphic design
+- 👀 I’m interested in art, Programming, engineering and Graphic design
-- 🌱 I’m currently learning Gdscript and blender cuz I godor💀
+- 🌱 I’m currently learning Gdscript, java and blender cuz I godor💀
-- 💞️ I’m looking to collaborate on Games so I can get better at programming
+- 💞️ I’m looking to collaborate on Games and projects so I can get better at programming
+- ✨ Planning to study Mechatronics in Uni

 <!---